 After reading this list of common worries and doubts foster parents have, it is no wonder there is a foster care crisis.
 These doubts often keep people from becoming foster parents.

 I, myself, have had many of these doubts before.
-As a young single woman living in a one bedroom apartment and working as a nanny, I couldn’t imagine a worse person to be a foster parent.
+As a young single woman living in a one bedroom apartment and working as a nanny, I couldn’t imagine that anyone would want to give me a foster care placement.
 Still, I knew what a need there was for foster parents and wondered if I should consider it anyway.
 As I did my research, I began to realize that there are plenty of successful foster parents who are like me.
 There is a single black man who works as a teacher and is a successful foster parent.
 There is a single white woman who adopted six sisters successfully all by herself.
-It is stories like these that inspire me to make the commitment to help my community and the kids who desperately need good homes.
+It is stories like these that inspire me to make the commitment to help my community and these kids who desperately need good homes.
 You can be a foster parent regardless of your age, sexuality, ethnicity, background, or marriage status.
 This state does not discriminate based on these factors.
 In fact, there are many children that fit better with these individuals.
-Some children are better in homes without a male figure or in a home that is open to he or she being gay.
+Some children are better in homes without a male or in a home that is open to he or she being gay.
 These minority foster parents make great homes for these kids.

 The state helps a lot with foster parents who need the support.
 There are monthly allowances that cover the children’s basic needs like clothing, food, and school supplies.
 In addition, children’s medical expenses are paid by medicare and many states will also help pay for child care for young children.
 The resources are a great help for working foster parents.
-In addition, some case workers may help with transportation to visitations or meet with the child at daycare so you don’t have to take off work.
+In addition, some case workers may help with transportation to visitations or meet with the child at daycare or school so you don’t have to take off work.
 The state will also give you training to help prepare you to parent a child who has gone through trauma.
-There is also respite care that will give you a little break if you need some “me” time and support groups with other foster parents so you can get help when you need it.
+There is also respite care that will give you a little break if you need some time to yourself.
+There are also support groups and other resources available for foster parents online as well as in person.
 There are many ways for foster care to work for you if you want it to.
 I encourage you to talk to your local foster care agency to see if you meet the qualifications to begin the foster care process.
 This is also a great way to talk through some of those doubts you may have.
-I know I was surprised to learn that I can foster children under 3 years old in my one bedroom apartment.
+I was surprised to learn that I can foster children under 3 years old in my one bedroom apartment.
 You never know until you ask, so ask!